awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2redshift.steps.deleteresources.md

    If you are signed in as an IAM user, you must have the appropriate permissions to access AWS CloudFormation\.

-1. Choose your CloudFormation stack, `OracletoRedshiftDWusingDMS`\.
+1. Choose your AWS CloudFormation stack, `OracletoRedshiftDWusingDMS`\.

 1. For **Actions**, choose **Delete stack**\.